 WARNING: High fees can lurk behind an invoice factoring arrangement.
 The quality of lenders varies a lot – so do your homework!
 As with all short-term finance, it is typically more expensive than long-term finance.

-Using a credit card is very common in starting up a new business.
+Using a credit card is very common in starting up a new eCommerce business and funding inventory purchases.

 WARNING: Using a credit card can be dangerous if you are not disciplined about paying off the debt.
 Credit cards don’t have structured payments to reduce debt, so it’s easy for this to be neglected.
 Accumulating debt for your business, without paying it off, can damage your credit score.
 Many credit cards also have high interest when compared to other funding methods.